syl20bnr/spacemacs-elpa-mirror/melpa/info+-readme.txt

      option `Info-saved-history-file' when you quit Emacs (not Info) or when you kill an Info buffer.

+     (If you also use library Bookmark+ then you can also bookmark Info nodes, including automatically.
+This records how many times you have visited each node and when you last did so.)

    - `Info-save-current-node' (bound to `.') – Save the name of the current node to list `Info-saved-nodes', for use by `v' (`Info-virtual-book').